chc-tw/Model-level-token-compression-within-multimodal-LMM-serving-system-in-multi-GPU-environment/README.md

 remove previous ec cache folder make ec cache folder
 Running single request with local image (non-stream)...
 {"id":"chatcmpl-c8346702-56fd-41d3-a5c0-b3c1cb1d11ad","object":"chat.completion","created":1765140092,"model":"Qwen/Qwen2.5-VL-3B-Instruct","choices":[{"index":0,"message":{"role":"assistant","content":"The image depicts an urban scene with several elements:\n\n1. **Foreground**: There are three pigeons on the ground, one of which is prominently in the foreground, facing away from the camera.\n2. **Background**: Two individuals dressed in formal attire (suits and ties) are walking along a sidewalk.
-The background also includes a brick wall and some trees with autumn leaves.\n3. **Sidewalk**: The sidewalk is made of wooden planks and has scattered leaves on it.\n4. **Buildings**: There are buildings visible in the background, including a multi-story building with balconies.\n\nThe overall setting appears to be a quiet, possibly early morning or late afternoon, urban environment.","refusal":null,"annotations":null,"audio":null,"function_call":null,"tool_calls":[],"reasoning":null,"reasoning_content":null},"logprobs":null,"finish_reason":"stop","stop_reason":null,"token_ids":null}],"service_tier":null,"system_fingerprint":null,"usage":{"prompt_tokens":8057,"total_tokens":8198,"completion_tokens":141,"prompt_tokens_details":null},"prompt_logprobs":null,"prompt_token_ids":null,"kv_transfer_params":null}All services are up!
+The background also includes a brick wall and some trees with autumn leaves.\n3. **Sidewalk**: The sidewalk is made of wooden planks and has scattered leaves on it.\n4. **Buildings**: There are buildings visible in the background, including a multi-story building with balconies.\n\nThe overall setting appears to be a quiet, possibly early morning or late afternoon, urban environment.","refusal":null,"annotations":null,"audio":null,"function_call":null,"tool_calls":[],"reasoning":null,"reasoning_content":null},"logprobs":null,"finish_reason":"stop","stop_reason":null,"token_ids":null}],"service_tier":null,"system_fingerprint":null,"usage":{"prompt_tokens":8057,"total_tokens":8198,"completion_tokens":141,"prompt_tokens_details":null},"prompt_logprobs":null,"prompt_token_ids":null,"kv_transfer_params":null}
+All services are up!
 ```

 Seeing **All services are up!** indicates we are all set in this stage.